 View the full video here on Udemy.

-By Russell Schaffer and Carina Wong of Kaplan Test Prep With the launch of GMAT Integrated Reasoning less than eight months away, 67% of admissions officers have not yet seen sample questions from the new section provided by the test maker, according to a Kaplan Test Prep survey of 265 of the top MBA programs across the United States.* Paradoxically, 59% believe that Integrated Reasoning, which adds four new question types to a test that … Read More
+By Russell Schaffer and Carina Wong of Kaplan Test Prep, where MBA Podcaster receive 10% off all GMAT prep courses With the launch of GMAT Integrated Reasoning less than eight months away, 67% of admissions officers have not yet seen sample questions from the new section provided by the test maker, according to a Kaplan Test Prep survey of 265 of the top MBA programs across the United States.* Paradoxically, 59% believe that Integrated … Read More

 The GRE is the buzz word around business schools.
 It's a growing trend among top MBA programs to accept the GRE in addition to the GMAT.
 Just to name a few: Harvard Business School, Stanford, MIT Sloan, NYU Stern, and Columbia.
 In this show, you'll find out the key differences between the two tests and learn about the upcoming changes to the GRE...